 Most 2000-watt generators will struggle with a 15k AC but are usually ok on 13.5k.
 Keep in mind that you won’t be able to run much else and might even need to turn your battery charger off to use it.
 Because of this, a generator of 3000 watts is a good choice if you want to run an AC off of it.

 An air conditioner uses electricity to run its fan and also its compressor.
 Sometimes it will seem like an AC is running just fine, and then the compressor comes on, and it shuts everything down.
 It indicates you don’t have enough power.

-Sometimes its the compressor kicking on that will overload the generator even if it can run the air conditioner.
-Some people install “Soft Starts” on their air conditioners to limit this startup draw an the generator can then start and run the air conditioner.
+Sometimes its the compressor kicking on will overload the generator even if it can run the air conditioner.
+Some people install “Soft Starts” on their air conditioners to limit this startup draw and the generator can then start and run the air conditioner.